-Nothing improves student engagement more than finding ways to show you care about them, especially when they have success in the classroom.
-And while it’s not possible to have a pizza party every Friday (I’ve had students ask), there are things you can do on a regular basis that can help fill your students with self esteem.
+Nothing improves student engagement more than finding ways to celebrate student success, especially in the classroom.
+And while it’s not possible to have a pizza party every Friday, there are things you can do on a regular basis that can help fill your students with self-esteem.

 You don’t want students giving full applause on a regular basis.
 It distracts other learning that might be going on in the room.
 What you can do is start the tradition of “golf clapping” whenever someone makes a breakthrough.
 Simply give a quiet series of claps in whole group instruction.
 You might even tilt your chin up.
 You’ll be surprised at how quickly the trend will spread.